joshraphael/ra4111/DESIGN.md

 ### Levels

 There is 1 play pen, 9 levels with 3 missions each, and a final 10th level with one mission to complete the game. players cant move up to the next level unless the gather credits by completing missions on the floors they have access to. there is a way around completing levels by using passwords, either using one of the well known passwords on the internet to go to the end of the game and have all the lift passes, or getting a password that just gives you all the lift passes for free.
+Therefore level progression achievements need session and password protection to avoid players just going to the level prior with the max credits, and buying the next pass without playing the game since thats a valid state to get "free" points.

 ### Stars